Do CD transports sound different from one another?

 Forget what you think you know in terms of CD transports and just know that transports sound different.
 These differences are more subtle at the lower end of the spectrum but paradoxically become more pronounced as you go up the food chain.
 I suggest that if you love Redbook CD despite its limitations as I do, you get yourself a really good transport, the best you can afford.

 A great transport will be made by one of the great manufacturers, built like a tank and might even be quite old by modern standards.
 It will likely contain a classic Philips or Sony mech, or maybe a Sanyo in the case of some of the classic Krell CD players.
-Most importantly, a great transport will transform your playback of CDs, in a high-resolution system of course.
+Most importantly, a great CD transport will transform your playback of CDs, in a high-resolution system of course.

 Again, I have nothing to sell you, no secret stash of Accuphase DP-90s, though I wish I did!
 Enjoy the journey.